Effective Process Redesign Requires Transformational Thinking

 Steve: What does it mean to you to be a transformational leader?

-Steve: How did you clarify the purpose of this transformation?
+Steve: How did you clarify the purpose of your transformation?

 Steve: In what ways did you experience cross-functional dysfunction, and how did you address this?